pawelc/docs/toread_finance.md

 Options, Futures, and Other Derivatives
 Financial Engineering with Copulas Explained
-Moving Average Models for Volatility and Correlation, and Covariance Matrices
+Moving Average Models for Volatility and Correlation, and Covariance Matrices Multivariate Extremes, Aggregation and Risk Estimation Risk Management Value at Risk and Beyond Semi-parametric modelling in Finance: Theoretical foundation Calculating and Comparing Security Returns is Harder than you Think: A Comparison between Logarithmic and Simple Returns Quant Nugget 2: Linear vs. Compounded Returns – Common Pitfalls in Portfolio Management Extreme Value Theory as a Risk Management Tool